irdest/irdest/docs/website/content/learn.md

 Title: Learn about Irdest
 layout: learning
 Intro: |
+    This page outlines available Irdest documentation for both users and developers.
+If you are new to Irdest in general we recommend you read the user manual first, even if you also want to develop applications for Irdest.

-    Our documentation is split by target audience.
-We would also like to collect community resources, so if you write a guide, tutorial, etc please get in touch about getting it linked on this page!
+    We also want to list other community resources that are available either here, or on the community page.
+If you wrote a guide, tutorial, or similar, please get in touch!
-User_Title: For end-users
+User_Title: For users
 Devs_Title: For developers
 Users: |
     This manual is aimed at end-users of irdest.
 It guides you through